All style, no substance.

 This.
 BR's writing is way overrated.

 That's because they took all the themes from the book and threw them out.
 Then they stripped every scene that was left of any meaning or, worse, reversed the meaning.
-They set out to make the most empty vapid popcorn movie they could and retards are it up
+They set out to make the most empty vapid popcorn movie they could and morons are it up

-• 2 weeks ago
+• 7 months ago

 Anonymous